babybluue/simple-new-tab/docs/store-listing.md

 ============================================================

 Short description:
-A clean, customizable new tab page with search, quick links, frequent sites, and beautiful themes.
+A clean, customizable new tab page with search, quick links, frequent sites, and beautiful themes (plus custom CSS).

 Long description:
-Tablite replaces your new tab with a calm, practical dashboard—built for fast searching, quick access to what you use most, and a look that fits your style.
+Tablite replaces your new tab with a calm, practical dashboard—built for fast searching, quick access to what you use most, and a look you can truly customize (themes, backgrounds, and custom CSS).

 Features